awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/us-iam-role.md

 ## Create a launch template<a name="us-iam-role-create-lt"></a>

-When you create the launch template using the AWS Management Console, in the **Advanced Details** section, select the role from **IAM instance profile**\.
-For more information, see [Creating a launch template for an Auto Scaling group](create-launch-template.md)\.
+When you create the launch template using the AWS Management Console, in the **Advanced details** section, select the role from **IAM instance profile**\.
+For more information, see [Configuring advanced settings for your launch template](create-launch-template.md#advanced-settings-for-your-launch-template)\.

 When you create the launch template using the [https://docs.aws.amazon.com/cli/latest/reference/ec2/create-launch-template.html](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-launch-template.html) command from the AWS CLI, specify the name of the instance profile as shown in the following example\.